 Things to note about our service

-- The Counselling Service does not provide supporting documentation for extensions, deferrals or withdrawals as a matter of course if you have not engaged with our service previously.
-If you are wanting documentation, please advise reception when making your appointment so this information can be provided to your counsellor.
+- The Counselling Service may not provide supporting documentation for extensions, deferrals or withdrawals as a matter of course if you have not engaged with our service previously.
+If you are wanting documentation, please advise reception when making your appointment so this information can be provided to your Counsellor.
 There are circumstances in which documentation can be provided, however this will be at the discretion of the Counsellor and in consultation with the Manager, Counselling and Equity Services.

 - You must contact the Counselling Service directly to book and appointment for consent and privacy considerations.
 Appointments for students cannot be made or requested by friends, lecturers or family members.

 - Children are not permitted in counselling sessions.
 If you do have children, we ask that you leave them with a friend/family member for your session.